angelTCC/Little-Lemon-App/README.md

   <img src='https://img.shields.io/badge/-React_Native-05122A?logo=react&logoColor=61DAFB' />
 </p>

 A mobile app for the restaurant Little Lemon.
-In this app, you can register and customize your profile.
-You can browse the menu and discover the dishes that interest you most.
+In this app, you can register and can browse the menu and discover the dishes that interest you most.
 The app includes filters to help you find what you like—for example, starters, mains, desserts, or drinks.
 You can also search by typing keywords in a bar.

 At the moment, the app only lets you view the dishes and their prices.
 Soon, we will add features to place orders directly from the app and provide more detailed information about each dish, such as calories and ingredients.

 To preview the app on your phone, follow these steps:

 1. Download the **Expo Go** app on your phone.
-2. Scan the QR code below **or click the link** to see the app in your browser:
+2. Scan the QR code below **or click the link** to see the QR in your browser:

 <p align="center">
   <a>